venu27/OSagnosticDESops/README.md

 # OSagnosticDESops

-This is a repository for instructions on how to do Operating System Agnostic Data Engineering Science Operations
+This is a repository for instructions on how to do Operating System Agnostic Data Engineering Science Operations, especially for students of Mathematics, Computer Science, Statistics, Data Science and Data Engineering.

 ## Problem 0, Individual Assignment 3